nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 4. Frequently Asked Questions (FAQ)

 1. **What is OfficeConnect?**
-   OfficeConnect is a productivity app designed to help you manage tasks, team members, and assignments more efficiently.
+   OfficeConnect is a productivity app designed to help you manage tasks, persons, and assignments more efficiently.
 It offers a variety of features to improve organization and collaboration within your team.

-2. **How can I view all tasks and team members in OfficeConnect?**
+2. **How can I view all tasks and persons in OfficeConnect?**
-   OfficeConnect provides various filter and list commands to display tasks and team members based on different criteria, such as assigned, unassigned, or by specific tags.
+   OfficeConnect provides various filter and list commands to display tasks and persons based on different criteria, such as assigned, unassigned, or by specific tags.

-3. **Can I edit task and team member details after they have been added?**
+3. **Can I edit task and person details after they have been added?**
-   Yes, OfficeConnect allows you to edit the details of tasks and team members after they have been added to the system.
+   Yes, OfficeConnect allows you to edit the details of tasks and person after they have been added to the system.
 This helps to ensure that your information is always up-to-date and accurate.

-4. **How do I assign a task to a team member?**
+4. **How do I assign a task to a person?**
-   You can assign tasks to team members using the assignment commands.
+   You can assign tasks to persons using the assignment commands.
 This feature helps to distribute work efficiently and track the progress of each task.

 5. **What if I accidentally delete or modify data in the OfficeConnect data file?**
    Please exercise caution when editing the data file, as any changes to the data file might cause data corruption and lead to the app malfunctioning.
 If the data file becomes corrupted, OfficeConnect will start with an empty data file on the next run.